stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (aoneill2−stat6250): If a variable is not named correctly, does it generate an error in naming, or is the error type hard to pin dow?

 [Course Textbook Chapter 1, Problem 8]
-- Question (aoneill2−stat6250): How can you tell what the default lenght for a numeric variable is beyond the digits and decimal point that are shown for the entries?
+- Question (aoneill2−stat6250): How can you tell what the default length for a numeric variable is beyond the digits and decimal point that are shown for the entries?
 Is there a typical default length for decimal numbers?

 [Course Textbook Chapter 2, Problem 3]
 - Question (aoneill2−stat6250): Can the value of the YEARCUTOFF= option be equal to exactly 100 yeas before the date in question?

 [Course Textbook Chapter 2, Problem 7]
-- Question (aoneill2−stat6250): Can the value of the YEARCUTOFF= option be equal to exactly 100 yeas before the date in question?
+- Question (aoneill2−stat6250): Is "set" the key word to referencing a SAS data file?
-Is "set" the key word to referencing a SAS data file?
+- Answer (aoneill2−stat6250): Yes, "set" is used to reference a SAS file.
+The file name specified after the proc or data keyword is the name of the file created after program is run on the "set" statement-specified file.

 [Course Textbook Chapter 2, Problem 8]
 - Question (aoneill2−stat6250): Can the value of the YEARCUTOFF= option be equal to exactly 100 yeas before the date in question?